Toonami: 2003–07: T.O.M. 3 era

-2007–2008: T.O.M.
+2007–08: T.O.M.
 4 era and cancellation

 On January 27, 2007, a teaser commercial aired during the Xiaolin Showdown marathon on Cartoon Network, featuring closeup shots of larger Clydes (the remote robot explorers that have been a fixture of Toonami since the beginning) and two new robot A.I's along with the date "3/17/07" and T.O.M.'s chest emblem glowing blue.
 On March 17, Toonami celebrated its 10th anniversary with a new packaging and numerous montages celebrating the block.
-T.O.M. was revamped into a shorter robot with more humanoid facial features who was a commander of a jungle control room and aided by two new robots, Flash (Dave Wittenberg) and D (Tom Kenny).
-The montages included a look at past hosts, former logos, and a decade's worth of clips and voice-overs from shows that aired on Toonami.
+T.O.M. was revamped into a shorter robot with more humanoid facial features who was a commander of a jungle control room and aided by two new robots, Flash (Tom Kenny) and D. (Dave Wittenberg) The montages included a look at past hosts, former logos, and a decade's worth of clips and voice-overs from shows that aired on Toonami.
 There were a total of four montages, each with different clips, and three were one minute long.

 As part of the anniversary (and to coincide with Cartoon Network's March Movie Madness event), Toonami planned another month of movies: